Stochstic Sampling for Generative Diffusion Models: From Euler-Maruyama to Higher-Order Schemes: Experimental Results

 \subsection{Evaluating Toy Problems}

-In \cref{fig:StepsizeVsW2TrueScore}, we consider simulations using the true score function $s$ and plot the step size $h$ against $\mathcal{W}_2(h)$ and the terminal time $T$ against $\mathcal{W}_2(T)$.
-We consider \cref{prob:highdim_gmm} in the top row and \cref{prob:highdim_sg} on the bottom row.
-Each row consist of the EM method on the left and middle plot, and our higher order method \cref{eq:HigherOrderScheme} on the right.
+In Figure \ref{fig:StepsizeVsW2TrueScore}, we consider simulations using the true score function $s$, i.e. we discretize $\BackwardNormalstarting_t$, and plot the step size $h$ against $\mathcal{W}_2$.
+We consider Problem \ref{prob:highdim_gmm} in the top row and Problem \ref{prob:highdim_sg} on the bottom row.
+Each row consists of the EM method on the left, the EI method in the middle, and our higher order method \eqref{eq:HigherOrderScheme} on the right.
 Note that we have access to the true mean and variance of the data in both problems, which means we do not have to use the empirical mean and variance for our $\mathcal{W}_2$ evaluation.
-Since we use the true score function in generation, we discretize $\BackwardNormalstarting_t$, and we choose the constant step size $h=\tfrac{4}{100}$ for the investigation of the terminal time $T$ to keep the discretization error constant in this experiment.
-We simulate $300.000$ samples for each sampler with each stepsize.
-The green regions along the $x$ and $y$ axes in the step sizes graphs indicate stability: for large stepsizes, numerical methods for SDEs can become unstable even for simple test functions \cite[Chapter 9.8]{kloeden2010numerical}, while for small $\mathcal{W}_2$ values, instability arises from the limited number of samples affecting our $\mathcal{W}_2$ estimation.
-Additionally, we plot reference functions for comparison and display the empirical convergence exponent $\omega_{LS}$ within the stability region, computed via least squares, i.e. with $A^\dagger$ being the Moore-Penrose inverse of a Matrix $A\in \R^{m\times n}$, $m,n\in \N$.
+We simulate $300\,000$ samples for each sampler with each stepsize.
+The green regions along the $x$ and $y$ axes indicate stability: for large stepsizes, numerical methods for SDEs can become unstable even for simple test functions \cite[Chapter 9.8]{kloeden2010numerical}, while for small $\mathcal{W}_2$ values, instability arises from the limited number of samples affecting our $\mathcal{W}_2$ estimation.
+Note that these stability regions therefore naturally depend on both the specific problem and the choice of sampler.
+Additionally, we plot reference functions for comparison and display the empirical convergence exponent $\omega_{LS}$ within the stability region, computed via least squares, i.e. with $A^\dagger$ being the Moore--Penrose inverse of a matrix $A\in \R^{m\times n}$, $m,n\in \N$.

+In Figure \ref{fig:Dissipativity}, we want to investigate the influence of dissipativity.
+For this purpose, we simulate Problem \ref{prob:highdim_gmm} and \ref{prob:highdim_sg} using the EM method with a fixed grid size $h=0.1$, using the true score $s$ and let $T$ grow.
+These choices ensure that the score matching error is zero and the discretization error is fixed, thus enabling us to isolate the influence of a growing terminal time $T$.
+Note that in order to keep $h=T/K$ fixed, we need to use more discretization points for higher $T$.
+Since we use the true score function, we again simulate $300\,000$ samples.